NREL/H2Integrate/docs/user_guide/sizing_modes_with_resizeable_converters.md

 In this case, the electrolyzer will be sized to match the maximum hydrogen capacity of the ammonia plant.
 This requires the `technology_interconnections` entry to send the `max_hydrogen_capacity` from the ammonia plant to the electrolyzer.
-This decreases the electrolyzer size to 560 MW, the closest multiple of 40 MW (the cluster size) that will ensure an h2 produciton capacity that matches the ammonia plant's h2 intake at its max ammonia produciton capacity.
+This decreases the electrolyzer size to 560 MW, the closest multiple of 40 MW (the cluster size) that will ensure an h2 production capacity that matches the ammonia plant's h2 intake at its max ammonia production capacity.

 ```
 technologies: